 a.
 Proper implements, tools, and facilities shall be provided and used by the Contractor for the safe and convenient execution of the work.
-The Contractor shall meet the jointing and cutting pipe direct bury potable water and reclaimed water main piping requirements as they apply to the directional bore.
-A log of the bore depths shall be based on one foot intervals staking from the entry and exit locations and intermediate centerline.
-The vertical and horizontal location readings shall be plotted on a one inch (1") equals twenty feet (20') natural scale drawing which shall be provided to CCU within 48 hours of completion of the bore.
+The Contractor shall meet the jointing and cutting pipe direct bury potable water main piping requirements as they apply to the directional bore.
+A log of the bore depths shall be based on one-foot intervals staking from the entry and exit locations and intermediate centerline.
+The vertical and horizontal location readings shall be plotted on a one inch (1") equals twenty feet (20') natural scale drawing which shall be provided to the CCU within 48 hours of completion of the bore.

-No electro fusion fittings shall be used with HDPE unless specific written approval is provided by CCU.
+No electro fusion fittings shall be used with HDPE unless written approval is provided by the CCU.

 - b.
-For potable water and/or reclaimed water mains eight (8") inches in size or smaller, the HDPE pipe shall have the same outside diameter as the connecting mains.
-For larger sizes, the HDPE pipe shall have the same size or larger inside diameter as the connecting mains unless otherwise noted on the plans; provided for in the Special Provisions; or approved by CCU. - c.
+For potable water mains eight (8") inches in size or smaller, the HDPE pipe shall have the same outside diameter as the connecting mains.
+For larger sizes, the HDPE pipe shall have the same size or larger inside diameter as the connecting mains unless otherwise noted on the plans; provided for in the Special Provisions; or approved in writing by the CCU. - c.
 The depth of all directional bores for FDOT roads shall be in accordance with the FDOT permit requirements. - d.
-The slurry may be recycled for reuse in additional hole opening operations if approved by CCU or it shall be removed and disposed of at an approved dump site.
-No fluids shall be allowed to enter any unapproved areas or natural waterways. - e.
+The slurry may be recycled for reuse in additional hole opening operations if approved in writing by the CCU or it shall be removed and disposed of at an approved dump site.
+No fluids shall be allowed to enter any unapproved areas or any waterways. - e.
 For directional bores under any surface water (subaqueous) the drilling contractor must submit a 'frac-out' response plan for review and approval prior to starting the directional bore.
-During execution of all subaqueous directional bores, the drilling contractor must have at the site the necessary material, equipment, and manpower to properly respond to a 'frac-out' in accordance with the 'frac-out' response plan.
+During execution of all subaqueous directional bores, the drilling contractor must have at the site the necessary material, equipment, and manpower to properly respond to a 'frac-out' in accordance with the 'frac-out' response plan. - f.
+All bores two (2") inches or larger in diameter (except for service lines) shall have two tracer wires attached to the bore.
+All tracer wire shall be a 10 AWG,, steel reinforced, insulated copper tracer wire, with a minimum of 2,000-pound break load.
+The Contractor shall submit the selected tracer wire to CCU for written approval.
+It shall run continuously with and shall be securely fastened to the utility main.
+All tracer wire shall be in compliance with the following: - I. All tracer wire termination points must utilize an approved tracer wire access box (above ground access box or grade level/in-ground access box as applicable), specifically manufactured for this purpose and with t CCU approved load rating. - II.
+All grade level/in-ground access boxes shall be appropriately identified with "sewer" cast into the cap and be color coded. - III.
+A minimum of 20 ft. of excess/slack wire is required in all tracer wire access boxes after meeting final elevation. - IV.
+All tracer wire access boxes must include a manually interruptible conductive/connective link between the terminal(s) for the tracer wire connection and the terminal for the grounding anode wire connection.